marcobalestra/jscms/README.md

 * It’s strongly suggested to use Apache module `deflate`<br />
 Given the nature of the traffic (mainly JSON and JS) `deflate` makes site navigation light-speed fast.

-You may have noticed that `cgi` module… It’s required to perform a few (simple and minimal) SSI “exec”: only authenticated, only minimal (e.g.: list files name in data directory matching some pattern).
+<small>You may have noticed that `cgi` module… It’s required to perform a few (simple and minimal) SSI “exec”:
+only authenticated, only minimal (e.g.: list files name in data directory matching some pattern).<br />
 It’s done through few script lines (sh or vanilla perl), parameters are accurately “sanitized” and the scripts can’t act (read or write) outside jscms directory.<br />
-The use of such scripts (again: small and only authenticated) could be avoided, too bad there is some issue in Apache2 WebDAV and PROPFIND method (returning a 403).
+The use of such scripts (again: small and only authenticated) could be avoided, too bad there is some issue in Apache2 WebDAV and PROPFIND method (returning a 403).</small>

 Virtual site configuration will look like this: